tud-amt/tud-amt.github.io/content/authors/Silvia/_index.md

 education:
   courses:
     - course: PhD, Aerospace Structures and Materials, PAAM group.
 The project was co-PIed by Dr. B. Atli Veltin and Dr. D. Peeters.
-She investigates the microstructural organisation in unidirectional composites.
+She investigated the microstructural organisation in unidirectional composites at a single fibre level via X-ray Computed Tomography.
       institution: Delft University of Technology
       year: 2025
     - course: MSc, Aerospace Structures and Materials - Materials Specialization